mervyzr/astrea/README.md

 The fluxes are calculated from the interpolated interfaces, and the Jacobian matrices are calculated from the Roe average (Roe & Pike, 1984) of these interfaces (Cargo & Gallice, 1997).

 An issue that arises when linear schemes are made to be monotonicity-preserving (i.e. do not produce spurrious oscillations), then the scheme can be at most first-order accurate.
 This is known as Godunov's Theorem (Godunov, 1954).
-Since the main focus of this project is simulating shocks, where large discontinuities and possible spurrious oscillations are present (similar to Gibbs phenomenon), non-linear approximate Riemann solvers, that attempt to restore some form of the eigenstructure of the characteristic waves, are therefore implemented into the code too.
+Since the main focus of this project is simulating shockwaves, where large discontinuities and possible spurrious oscillations are present (similar to Gibbs phenomenon), non-linear approximate Riemann solvers, that attempt to restore some form of the eigenstructure of the characteristic waves, are therefore implemented into the code too.

-The Harten-Lax-van Leer-Contact (HLLC) Riemann solver (Toro et al., 1994; Fleischmann et. al., 2020) attempts to restore the contact discontinuity wave while tracing the rarefaction and shock wave (Riemann invariants), thus it provides a better resolution albeit with some dissipation.
+The Harten-Lax-van Leer-Contact (HLLC) Riemann solver (Toro et al., 1994; Fleischmann et. al., 2020) attempts to restore the contact discontinuity wave while tracing the rarefaction and shockwave (Riemann invariants), thus it provides a better resolution albeit with some dissipation.
 The HLLC Riemann solver crashes when magnetic fields are present.
 For that, the Harten-Lax-van Leer-discontinuities (HLLD) solver (Miyoshi & Kusano, 2005) should be used.
 The HLLD Riemann solver restores the magnetosonic and Alfvén waves, although this is not a complete Riemann solver; this implementation of the Riemann solver ignores the slow magnetosonic wave.

 Riemann solvers that attempt to derive the flux from the full (_but not exact_) eigenstructure are also included in the code, such as the entropy-stable flux (Derigs et al., 2018) and the modified Osher-Solomon flux (Dumbser & Toro, 2011).
 However, these solvers are not as robust and stable, and run into errors frequently.